maidsafe/QA/Documentation/Add New Repository.md

 ![AppVeyor badge](Images/16.png)

-### Switch - Build only in .travis.yml / appveyor.yml is present - ON
+### Switch On "Build only if .travis.yml / appveyor.yml is present"

 Log into Travis and go to repository *> settings > general settings* and switch `ON` *Build only if .travis.yml is present* setting.